Wemino/EchoPatch/README.md

 - **LAA Patcher** - Apply a Large Address Aware (LAA) patch when necessary, enabling the use of up to 4GB of memory instead of the default 2GB, which can resolve loading issues.
 Disabled by default, set `CheckLAAPatch` to 1 to enable.
 Note: If you are using the Steam version, please run [Steamless](https://github.com/atom0s/Steamless) on `FEAR.exe` before enabling this feature.

 - **Persistent World State** - Enables persistent world state by keeping certain objects in the world instead of allowing them to despawn.
 Examples include: bodies, blood stains, debris, bullet holes, shell casings, glass shards...

+- **HD Reflections** - Increases the resolution quality of reflective surfaces (e.g., water reflections) and improves the clarity of security monitor video feeds.

 - **No Model LOD Bias** - Forces the highest quality models to be rendered at all distances.